mikeycattell/michaelcattell/_posts/2019-08-07-weeknotes-no7.markdown

 Back to Wednesday, it is always great to be reminded that I am part of designing a service, not just a product.
 This is why I joined, I wanted to design more than just things on a screen, and that is most certainly my role here!

 <strong>Difficulties</strong><br>
+Back to Wednesday again, it was so tough seeing the users struggle with the "unseen" part of the service, but knowing we will fix it is a good feeling.

 <strong>Achievements</strong><br>
+Leading on from last week, and my <a href="https://michaelcattell.com/2019/08/04/having-a-wobble.html" title="read my previous post about my wobble">previous post</a>, this week was so different - having the team watch the users in action, and hear our feedback has changed the complete dynamic and I could not be more proud of this situation (and the team).